zweitag/code-style/rubocop/README.md

 After following the instructions above you will most likely have lots of offenses against the new rules.
 Do not despair!
 Rubocop has a solution for this:
 [Automatically generated ToDo configs](https://docs.rubocop.org/rubocop/configuration.html#automatically-generated-configuration).

-By running `rubocop --auto-gen-config`, rubocop generates a new file `.rubocop_todo.yml` where all rules are disabled which your code currently violates. ***Note**: You might have to adjust your `.rubocop.yml` file because the todo.yml gets added automatically as an inheritence which sometimes crashes with manually added ancestor files like our shared config!*
+By running `rubocop --auto-gen-config`, rubocop generates a new file `.rubocop_todo.yml` where all rules are disabled which your code currently violates. ***Note**: You might have to adjust your `.rubocop.yml` file because the todo.yml gets added automatically as an inheritance which sometimes crashes with manually added ancestor files like our shared config!*

 You can check this file in and postpone resolving the conflicts one by one when there is time, budget and patience.